 Because Phase One’s history has been with high-end cameras, the software has benefitted from having a similar emphasis on high-end rendering quality.
 The platform used to be quite expensive because of that focus, but the price has come down to be similar to that of Lightroom.

 You can either pay for a subscription or purchase the software outright.
 Subscribers get free updates, and outright purchasers can get updates at special prices.
-The all-inclusive version costs $20/month or $299 to purchase outright, or you can get licenses that support just one brand of camera—Sony, Fujifilm, or Nikon—for $9.99/month or $129 outright.
+You can also get licenses that support just one brand of camera—Sony, Fujifilm, or Nikon—for a reduced fee.